 If none of these more natural solutions help, you can always try an insecticidal soap that’s marked safe for houseplants and orchids specifically.
 Be sure to follow the directions carefully on the bottle because improper use can have adverse effects.

-If there are no pests on your plants, it’s time to diagnose the problem and try one of these tricks when figuring out how to revive an orchid.
+If there are no pests on your plants, it’s time to diagnose the problem and try one of these tricks to bring your orchid back to life.

 Water more regularly

 If you notice the leaves of your orchid are starting to shrivel and wrinkle, you may need to water it more regularly.
 Because orchids naturally don’t need a lot of water (their roots are designed to soak up water quickly and favor periods of drying between waterings), it can be very easy to underwater them.

 Before you go dousing your plant, you’ll want to remove it from the pot and check the roots.
 Sometimes, shriveled or wrinkled leaves can be a sign of an unhealthy root system.
 If that’s the case, you should trim off the damaged roots with sterilized scissors or shears, then repot the orchid in fresh potting mix.
 If the roots are entirely healthy, go ahead and repot in fresh soil (making sure not to pack it down so that the roots have room to breathe) and give the orchid a good drink of water.